Thomas Wyer

 Thomas Wyer (1789 – December 23, 1848) was a political figure in New Brunswick.
 He represented Charlotte in the Legislative Assembly of New Brunswick from 1827 to 1840.

+As of 1842, Wyer was one of three commissioners of the lighthouses on Machias Seal Island, Campobello and at Saint Andrews.

 He was the son of Thomas Wyer, a United Empire Loyalist who came to St. Andrews, New Brunswick from Falmouth (later Portland, Maine), and Joanna Pote.
 Wyer served as a justice in the Court of Common Pleas, as a lieutenant in the militia, as commissioner of wrecks and as a member of the board of education.
 In 1840, Wyer was named to the Legislative Council of New Brunswick.

 His daughter Susan married George Dixon Street, who also represented Charlotte in the assembly.